Forseti

-Forseti (Old Norse "the presiding one", "president" in modern Icelandic and Faroese) is the god of justice and reconciliation in Norse mythology.
+Forseti (Old Norse for 'the presiding one'; it means 'president' in modern Icelandic and Faroese) is the Norse god of justice and reconciliation.
 He is generally identified with Fosite, a god of the Frisians.

 Name

 Grimm took Forseti, "praeses, princeps", to be the older form of the name, first postulating the Old High German equivalent *forasizo (cf. modern German Vorsitzender "one who presides", Old English fore-sittan 'to preside'). but later preferring a derivation from fors, a "whirling stream" or "cataract", connected to the spring and the god's veneration by seagoing peoples.
 It is plausible that Fosite is the older name and Forseti a folk etymology.
 According to the German philologist Hans Kuhn the Germanic form Fosite is linguistically identical to Greek Poseidon, hence the original name may have been introduced before the Proto-Germanic sound change, possibly via Greek sailors purchasing amber (cf. Phol as a cognate of Baldr).
 The etymologist Wolfgang Laur, is highly critical, however, as the names of Germanic gods are composed almost exclusively of Germanic components.
 According to Laur, the name Forseti remains largely unexplained.